 Britain's early-music ensemble returns with a concert performance of the Handel masterwork Hercules.
-With a libretto in English, the opera is a showcase for mezzo-soprano Ann Hallenberg, who sings the role of the hero's wife Dejanira, evolving from impatience to rage to despair as her jealousy leads her to murder and madness.
+With a libretto in English, the musical drama is a showcase for mezzo-soprano Ann Hallenberg, who sings the role of the hero's wife Dejanira, evolving from impatience to rage to despair as her jealousy leads her to murder and madness.
 It also features some of Handel's choral writing performed by the voices of New York City's Clarion Choir.

-Friday, March 13, 8pm Saturday, March 14, 8pm Zellerbach Hall
+Tickets: \$46-\$140 (prices subject to change) Friday, March 13, 8pm Saturday, March 14, 8pm Theater Opera Parallèle La Belle et la Bête Nicole Paiement, artistic director and conductor Brian Staufenbiel, director and scenic designer by Philip Glass, Libretto by the composer Based on the film by Jean Cocteau Featuring: Hadleigh Adams, baritone (La Bête/Avenant) Full cast to be announced Program: